vitasdk/vdpm/README.md

-Vitadev Ports
+Vitadev Package manager
 =============

-Ports is a project which aims on getting common libraries building for the PS Vita using the [vitasdk toolchain](https://github.com/vitasdk).
+VDPM is a project which aims on getting common libraries building for the PS Vita using the [vitasdk toolchain](https://github.com/vitasdk).
 It was based off the original idea of xerpi's vita\_portlibs.